WisdmLabs/moodle-format_remuiformat/README.md

 2. It is recommended but not essential to change all of the courses that use the format to another.
 If this is not done Moodle will pick the last format in your list of formats to use but display in 'Edit settings' of the course the first format in the list.
 You can then set the desired format.
+3. Go to Site administration > Plugins > Plugin overview and go to Course Formats section, click on uninstall link for 'Edwiser Course Formats'.
-3. In '/course/format/' remove the folder 'remuiformat'.
+4. In '/course/format/' remove the folder 'remuiformat'.
-4. Put Moodle out of Maintenance Mode.
+5. Put Moodle out of Maintenance Mode.

 [(Back to top)](#table-of-contents)